 Public hospitals treat both public and private patients and are required to treat patients according to clinical urgency.
 Moreover, private insurance or willingness to pay for your surgery will not reduce the time you wait for surgery in a public hospital.
 You may also be asked to choose whether you would like to use your private insurance at a public hospital.
 Private insurance allows you to choose your surgeon but there may be some costs involved.
 You should contact your hospital if you need further information about using your private insurance at a public hospital.

 Cosmetic Plastic Surgery Procedures without an item number are very restricted during the COVID Crisis

-This means elective procedures deemed cosmetic or that can’t be claimed with an MBS item number are restricted.
+This means elective procedures that are either deemed cosmetic or that can’t be claimed with an MBS item number are restricted.

-- Only procedures with MBS item number are likely to be performed – Surgical procedures that do NOT have an associated MBS item number will NOT be performed
+- Only procedures with an MBS item number are likely to be performed, in other words, if your surgical procedure DOES NOT have an associated MBS item number it will NOT be performed

-- No Combination surgeries – item number and non-item number procedures at the same time- are NOT likely to be performed
+- No Combination surgeries, this includes both item number and non-item number procedures at the same time are NOT likely to be performed

-- Elective surgery has been reduced to limited activity – (based on theatre capacity, # patients, # hours or # procedures – depending on hospital administrator)
+- Elective surgery has been reduced to limited activity – (based on not only the theatre capacity but also the number of patients, hours or procedures, depending on the hospital administrator)

-- This Applies to all Metropolitan Melbourne Hospitals and Day Surgeries currently
+- This Applies to all Metropolitan Melbourne Hospitals, as well as, Day Surgeries currently

 - Priority may also be based on Urgency as assessed by admitting surgeon or GP.